-Young Jackson's chameleons are brownish in color, developing brighter green coloration at about 4 or 5 months of age.
+Young Jackson's chameleons are brownish in color, developing brighter green coloration at about four or five months of age.
 Males tend to be more brightly colored, with blue or yellow markings.
 They're sometimes called three-horned chameleons because the males of the species have small brown horns above their eyes and one on the nose.

-- Lifespan: Five to 10 years in captivity.
+- Lifespan: 5 to 10 years in captivity

 Jackson's Chameleon Behavior and Temperament